 In cancer care, different types of doctors and other specialists often work together to create a patient’s overall treatment plan, which combines different types of treatments.
 This is called a multidisciplinary team.
 An evaluation should be done by each specialist before any treatment begins.

 This team may include medical oncologists, radiation oncologists, surgeons, otolaryngologists (ear, nose, and throat doctors), maxillofacial prosthodontists (specialists who perform restorative surgery to the head and neck areas), dentists, physical therapists, speech pathologists, audiologists, and psychiatrists.
 Diagnostic radiologists and pathologists also are an integral part of the treatment team because they help with diagnosis and staging.
 Cancer care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

-There are 3 main treatment options for laryngeal and hypopharyngeal cancer: radiation therapy, surgery, and chemotherapy.
+There are 3 main treatment options for laryngeal and hypopharyngeal cancer: radiation therapy, surgery, and therapies using medication, such as chemotherapy.
 One or a combination of these therapies may be used to treat the cancer.
 Surgery and radiation therapy are the most common treatments.
 Chemotherapy may be used before or during radiation therapy and/or surgery to increase the chance of destroying cancer cells.

 Descriptions of the common types of treatments are listed below.
 Your care plan also includes treatment for symptoms and side effects, an important part of cancer care.